-- 16. Electronic ordering systems shall contain controls to ensure proper segregation of duties in the ordering process.
-Budget holders are responsible for ensuring that they advise the appropriate system administrators in the event of staff changes. - 17.
-Budget holders shall also ensure that they have adequate budget for all items ordered - 18.
+- 45.19.
+Electronic ordering systems shall contain controls to ensure proper segregation of duties in the ordering process.
+Budget holders are responsible for ensuring that they advise the appropriate system administrators in the event of staff changes. - 16.20.
+Budget holders shall also ensure that they have adequate budget for all items ordered - 47.21.
 Budget holders are also responsible for ensuring that purchase orders are appropriately receipted on a timely basis to enable the Service to pay suppliers' invoices within the Scottish Government target time (currently 10 days).

-Owner: Document: Doc & page: Review arrangements: Rolling 3 year or on introduction of new systems Head of Finance Standing Financial Instruction Page 35 of 71 Version: 2022-01 v1 Latest Intranet Posting: June 2021 Implementation: Immediate Approved by: Audit Committee and Board
+Owner: Document: Page: Review arrangements: Head of Finance Standing Financial Instructions Page 42 of 85 Reviewed annually or on introduction of new systems Version: Latest Intranet Posting: Implementation: Approved by: 2023-06 April 2022 Immediate Audit and Risk Committee and Board

-Equality & Diversity Impact Assessment: no adverse outcome has been identified
+Equality and Diversity Impact Assessment: no adverse outcome has been identified.